nenoNaninu/TypedSignalR.Client/README.md

 This TypedSignalR.Client (Source Generator) aims to generate a strongly typed SignalR Client by sharing the server and client function definitions as an interface.

 # Quick Start
-First, we define the interface of the client side and hub(server) side.
+First, we define the interface of the client-side and hub-side(server).

 ```cs
 public class UserDefineClass